forharsh/embl-backend/README.md

 2. Solution can be tested without the need to install it locally.
 3. Integrate Swagger which acts as a frontend to test the backend APIs.

+## Assumption
+I work on the assumption that favourite_color and hobby field are optional and rest of the input fields are mandatory.

 ### Tech Stack
 The tech stack I choose are as follow: